ruuda/blog/posts/the-numeric-type-alignment-chart.md

 all sane applications agree on the semantics.
 For example,
 whitespace is insignificant,
-and `"?"`, `"\u005f"`, and `"\u005F"` all represent the same string (the code point <abbr>U+005F</abbr>, a question mark).
+and `"?"`, `"\u005f"`, and `"\u005F"` all represent the same string.
 For numbers, it’s not that clear.
-I think it’s reasonable to expect `1.0` and `1.00` to be interchangeable, but what about `1` and `1.0`?
+For example,
+Python’s json module parses `1` and `1.0` as different values (an int and string respectively), while in JavaScript the two are indistinguishable.
+By default Python parses `1.0` and `1.00` as the same value, but with `parse_float=Decimal` it preserves the distinction.
-Some applications reject numbers with a decimal point when they expect an integer.
+And many applications reject numbers with a decimal point when they expect an integer, even if the fractional part is zero.
-The converse — _demanding_ a decimal point when expecting a float — is less common, but still something that an application might reasonably do.

 Because RCL aims to generate configuration for any application that accepts json, yaml, or toml, it can’t assume that the presence or absence of a decimal point is irrelevant.
-I think it is fair to assume that `1.0` and `1.00` are interchangeable — at some point you have to be pragmatic, and weigh usability above support for applications with uncommon behavior.
+Distin
-But distinguishing between ints and floats is pretty common, so RCL should definitely never insert decimal points, and ideally it shouldn’t remove them either.
+RCL should never insert or remove decimal points.

 ## Precision

 Wat do if input exceeds the range?
+I think it is fair to assume that `1.0` and `1.00` are interchangeable — at some point you have to be pragmatic, and applications that care about the exact number format tend to encode numbers as strings anyway.